Hiikey7/smartbetgenerator/README.md

    ```

 With these configurations, your application will be ready for deployment on Hostinger VPS hosting.
 The backend will run on port 3001, and the frontend will be served on port 8080, with Nginx proxying requests appropriately.

+## Troubleshooting

+### Common Issues and Solutions

+1. **"Failed to fetch" errors**: This usually means the backend server is not running.
+Make sure to:

+   - Start MySQL server on your system
+   - Run `npm start` in the `backend` directory
+   - Check that the server is running on port 3001

+2. **Database connection errors**:

+   - Verify MySQL is installed and running
+   - Check that the database credentials in `backend/.env` are correct
+   - Ensure the `smartbets` database exists
+   - Run `npm run test:db` to test the database connection

+3. **"EADDRINUSE" error when starting the server**:

+   - Another process is already using port 3001
+   - Change the PORT in `backend/.env` to a different port (e.g., 3002)
+   - Or stop the process using port 3001:
+     - On Windows: `netstat -ano | findstr :3001` then `taskkill /PID <PID> /F`
+     - On macOS/Linux: `lsof -i :3001` then `kill -9 <PID>`

+4. **Frontend not connecting to backend**:

+   - Ensure both frontend and backend are running
+   - Check that the API calls in `frontend/components/SaveLoadSlips.tsx` and `frontend/pages/SavedSlips.tsx` point to the correct backend URL (configured via `VITE_API_BASE_URL` environment variable, defaulting to `http://localhost:3001`)
+   - Check browser console for CORS errors (should be handled by the backend)

+5. **Empty saved slips page**:
+   - This is normal when no slips have been saved yet
+   - Create and save a betting slip first

+## API Endpoints

+- `GET /api/betting-slips` - Get all betting slips
+- `POST /api/betting-slips` - Save a new betting slip
+- `GET /api/betting-slips/:id` - Get a specific betting slip
+- `PUT /api/betting-slips/:id` - Update a betting slip
+- `DELETE /api/betting-slips/:id` - Delete a betting slip

+## Testing

+- `npm run test:db` - Test database connection
+- `npm run test:api` - Test all API endpoints
+- `npm run init:db` - Initialize database schema

+## Technologies Used

+- React with TypeScript
+- Vite for build tooling
+- MySQL for database
+- Express.js for backend
+- Tailwind CSS for styling
+- shadcn/ui components